shivahalder/How-To-Use-Cloudflare/README.md

 A practical guide to managing your domain's DNS and enabling SSL/HTTPS through Cloudflare.

-> **Screenshots:** To add your own screenshots, create an `images/` folder next to this file and save your screenshots using the filenames referenced below (e.g., `images/01-add-domain.png`).
+> **Screenshots:** Create an `images/` folder next to this file and save your 5 screenshots using the filenames listed below.
 They will appear automatically in the guide.

 ---